varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 }
 ```

-At this point, if you additionally scope your page with the same receiver, Kobweb will hook things up behind the scenes
+At this point, if you additionally scope your page or child layout with the same receiver, you will be able to access
-for you so the scope instance gets passed down seamlessly:
+the values provided by the parent layout.

 ```kotlin 3
 @Page